 Machine Learning (Classical ML)

-Traditional machine learning models learns patterns from data on their own, rather than being explicitly programmed.
+Traditional machine learning models learn patterns from data on their own, rather than being explicitly programmed.
 It utilizes models like decision trees, support vector machines, and logistic regression.
 Such algorithms perform well on prediction and classification-based problems where there are large amounts of data to learn from.
+Even though classical ML is older than deep learning, it's still the right choice for many business problems where data is structured, and decisions need to be explainable (credit scoring, fraud detection, demand forecasting).
+Teams that want to build a machine learning model often start here before exploring deep learning alternatives.

 Example: A credit scoring model for loan defaults based on historical customer data.